After Musk's Denial, What's Really Cooking Between Tesla And Hertz?

 The two companies are working on the details of the deal, which will clarify the timing of deliveries, the report said.
 Tesla will supply Hertz with the vehicles at list price, with delivery times being a key issue, the WSJ reported.

-Hertz Unilaterally Announces Tesla Deal: Reports of negotiations between the two parties come after Hertz announced via a press release Oct.
-25 that it plans to invest in an EV rental fleet in North America, with the investment to be spend on an initial order of 10,000 Teslas by the end of 2022 and new EV charging infrastructure.
+Hertz Unilaterally Announces Tesla Deal: Reports of negotiations between the two parties come after Hertz announced on Oct.
+25 it plans to invest in an EV rental fleet in North America, with the investment to be spent on an initial order of 10,000 Teslas by the end of 2022 and new EV charging infrastructure.

 Related Link: Why Tesla's Hertz Deal Is a 'Feather In Its Cap' And An Indicator Of Broader EV Adoption